catalyst-cloud/catalystcloud-docs/source/getting-started.rst

 ###############

-This section provides you with the minimum information you need to get started with the Catalyst Cloud.
+This section provides you with the minimum information you need to get started with Catalyst Cloud.
 We strongly recommend you read at least this section before using our cloud services.

 .. toctree::